SioKCronin/swarmopt/README.md

 There are many particle swarm optimization (PSO) variations out there (prepare yourself for an onlsaught of acroynyms).

-When differentiates them?
-Are the reported observed differences between them truly significant?
-And when it comes to RL, how do they stack up against methods like Deep Q-learning?
+When differentiates them, and are the reported observed differences between them truly significant?

 ## Particle Swarm Optimization (PSO) Variations